Maine Sports Betting in 2023

 Reading the odds

 Maine sports betting sites will display betting odds via American odds.

 Favorites in any matchup are identifiable by a minus sign (-); the number following the value shows the amount of money you need to bet to win $100.
 In this example, -190 odds mean you need to risk $190 to win $100.

 Underdogs are identifiable by a plus sign (+) and highlight the amount you would win if you bet $100.
 In this scenario, +130 odds means that a $100 wager would return $130 in profit.

 You can input your choices to our odds converter to see possible payouts.
 You can also toggle between American, decimal, and fractional odds.

-Those in the Pine Tree State do not presently have access to a locally regulated sportsbook.
-Should legal sports betting arrive in Maine, wagering on all Olympic, professional, and college sports should be in play.
+Those in the Pine Tree State do not presently have access to locally regulated Maine sportsbooks.
+When legal sports betting arrives in Maine, wagering on all Olympic and professional sports (and some college sports) will be in play.

 It is not unreasonable to think that betting lines for celebrity-laden events and awards shows could be made available by Maine sportsbooks.
 Right now, it’s an unknown.

 Eventually, Maine sports wagering legislation may come to include esports.
 For now, though, esports are off-limits.